UnstablePayload/Nightingale/README.md

 # Nightingale
- Adventure game written for the 6502.
+ Adventure game written for the 6502. (in-progress)

 Editor:
 - VSCode